 It's also worth being realistic about things - being an adult is accompanied by so many fun things like mortgage and rent payments, bills, food shops, and all the other lovely and exciting things we need to survive.
 So, if you know there are more important things to spend your hard-earned money on, don't feel pressured to follow this outdated rule.

 As we've already highlighted, engagement ring prices vary massively, so beyond the price point, what other elements are important to consider?
-Well, according to expert Rebekah, it should be how durable the ring is so that it lasts a lifetime and can withstand the impacts of everyday life.
+Well, according to Kate Earlam-Charnley, Design Director at Taylor & Hart, there are a few key things to consider:

 Ever heard of a proposal ring?
 If not, it’s a concept you might want to consider – a temporary placeholder engagement ring that you get down on one knee with when you pop the question and then replace with a permanent engagement ring that you select with your other half’s input.